-Right of revocation
+Right of Withdrawal

-Cookies and right of objection in direct advertising
+Cookies and right of objection in the case of direct advertising

-If users do not want cookies to be stored on their computer, they are asked to deactivate the corresponding option in the system settings of their browser.
-Stored cookies can be deleted in the system settings of the browser.
+If users do not wish cookies to be stored on their computer, they are asked to deactivate the corresponding option in the system settings of their browser.
+Stored cookies can be deleted in the system settings of your browser.
 The exclusion of cookies can lead to functional restrictions of this online offer.

 Deletion of data

-Administration, financial accounting, office organization, contact management
+Administration, financial accounting, office organisation, contact management

 Data protection information in the application process